 Data preparation

-We obtained 99, 54 and 86 adult snow leopards encounters respectively on camera traps (fig 1, camera trap layout) from partially protected, strictly protected and unprotected sampling areas.
+We obtained 54, 99 and 86 adult snow leopards encounters respectively on camera traps (fig 1, camera trap layout) from strictly protected partially protected and unprotected sampling areas.
 Data on cubs following mothers were discarded for this analysis.
 Individuals were identified from each encounter following methods described by Sharma et al. (2014).
 Encounters where snow leopards could not be identified from up to three similarities or differences in patterns were discarded from analysis.
 Each trap was characterized by the value of terrain ruggedness at its specific location, to within 90m.
 Additionally, we recorded topography of the trap location as saddle or canyon, and marked presence/absence of waterhole within 50m from the camera traps.
 We assumed no temporal effect on detection probability of snow leopards during the sampling period primarily because the study periods were restricted to a single season during each sampling session.
 Our earlier analyses using conventional capture recapture methods did not indicate any temporal effects on capture probability too.
-Therefore, we were able to consider the entire sampling as a single occasion and session.
+Therefore, we considered the entire sampling as a single occasion and session (ref.
+XX).
 This allowed for faster analysis across large spatial extents for the three study areas.
-All but binary covariates data were standardized for ease of comparison between models.
+All but binary covariates data were standardized for ease of comparison between models and to make the model fits more stable.

 Data analysis